-Dan Horwitz, contributing bloggerDan Horwitz is the Rabbi and Director of Immersive Learning for Moishe House.
+Dan Horwitz, past contributing bloggerDan Horwitz was most recently the Rabbi and Director of Immersive Learning for Moishe House.
 A rabbi, lawyer, violinist and Detroit sports enthusiast, Dan possesses an unparalleled passion for Jewish life, learning and peoplehood.
 Prior to joining Moishe House, Dan was a transactional attorney with a large Detroit area law firm.
 Committed to lifelong learning, he holds a BA in Politics from Brandeis University, an MA in Jewish Studies from Gratz College, a JD and an MA in Sport Management from the University of Michigan, an MA in Jewish Education from Hebrew College, and is a doctoral candidate in education at Northeastern University.
 He received rabbinic ordination from the non-denominational Mesifta Adas Wolkowisk.
 Dan is happiest when engaged in meaningful discussion with others on topics of Jewish and general philosophical interest, when playing basketball, and when Justin Verlander is pitching.
 The views expressed in this blog are his alone.

 ARTICLES BY THIS AUTHOR